 Day 6 – Lobuche to Gorakshep(5164m) and evening hike to Kalapathar (5545 m)

-A milk tea 150 bucks only at Gorakshep on Everest Base Camp Trek route
+A milk tea for 150 bucks only at Gorakshep on the Everest Base Camp Trek route

 Gorakshep – last village before Everest Base Camp

 After having breakfast, we decided to hike to Kalapathar.
 Kalapathar is the highest peak you can scale on an Everest base camp trek.
-From Kalapathar top, you can witness stunning view of the sunset, when plummeting sun rays falls on Everest summit giving it an orange color.
+From Kalapathar’s top, you can witness a stunning view of the sunset, when plummeting sun rays fall on the Everest summit giving it an orange colour.

 Kalapathar Top -5545 meter